inex/ixp-manager-docs-md/docs/install/upgrading.md

-# Upgrading IXP Manager
+# Upgrading IXP Manager - v5.x

-**These upgrade instructions relate to upgrading when you are already using IXP Manager v5.x.**
+???+ note "**These upgrade instructions relate to upgrading when you are already using IXP Manager v5.x.**"

-* for instructions on how to upgrade within the v4.x releases, please [see this page](upgrade-v4.md).
+    * For instructions on how to upgrade within the v4.x releases, please [see this page](upgrade-v4.md).

-* for instructions on how to upgrade from v3.x to v4, please [see this page](upgrade-v3.md).
+    * For instructions on how to upgrade from v3.x to v4, please [see this page](upgrade-v3.md).

-* for instructions on how to upgrade from v4.9.x to v5.0, please see [the v5.0 release notes](https://github.com/inex/IXP-Manager/releases).
+    * For instructions on how to upgrade from v4.9.x to v5.0, please see [the v5.0 release notes](https://github.com/inex/IXP-Manager/releases).